MechWarrior 4: Vengeance: Black Knight

 Mechwarrior's expansion, Black Knight, takes place several years after Vengeance, and gets its name from the organization of mercenaries the plot revolves around.
 The Black Knight Legion fall under the employ of the Lyran Alliance, who wish to reclaim Kentares IV from Ian Dresari.
 Ian chose to find the weapons cache, leading to his sister's death, resulting in many of his allies abandoning him.
 House Steiner, unwilling to pay the Legion mercenaries for their fulfilled contracts, decides it would be much cheaper to betray the Legion, and nearly wipes it out in a surprise attack.
 Legion remnants seek justice against Maj.
 Clarissa Dupree, mastermind of the Lyran attack against the legion, while also continuing with their mission to overthrow Dresari.
 They eventually find and kill Ian on Kentares, then travel to Voltrat III to find Steiner liaison Clarissa Dupree.
 Eric McClair, CO of the Legion, defeats Maj.
 Dupree in single combat, destroying her Mad Cat MkII, then proceeds to shooting her ejection pod, killing her instantly.
 The final cutscene is a commercial advertising the Black Knight Legion, citing their success against both Steiner and Dresari.

+Black Knight was developed by Cyberlore in tandem with FASA Studio and would further develop both the InnerSphere and Clan Mech Packs - alongside the stand-alone expansion Mercenaries.

 Gameplay

 Mechwarrior 4 is a first-person mecha simulation game, with the player piloting a Mech in each mission.
 Mechs are armored and fitted with various projectile and energy weapons, and engage in combat with other Mechs as well as traditional military vehicles such as tanks and helicopters, and occasional weapon emplacements.
 During combat, a Mech's weapons and critical components can be damaged, and it is even possible for entire limbs to be blown off a Mech.

 Mech customization is a major aspect of gameplay.
 The player has significant control over the configuration of each of his or her Mechs, from the type and amount of armor used and some internal components to all of the Mech's weaponry and ammunition.
 In the campaign, additional Battlemechs and weapons are acquired through the missions from battlefield/looting salvage and as rewards for success.
-The Mech configuration system has been simplified from that seen in MechWarrior 2 and MechWarrior 3.
+The Mech configuration system has been overhauled and made to be more realistic, where now mechs had certain "hardpoints" where only specific types of weaponry could fit onto it, as opposed to the previous approach the games took where slots could be filled with any type of weaponry.
+Ammunition itself is now carried within the weaponry emplaced on the mech.

 In the campaign, the player controls up to three squadmates, with the ability to issue basic orders such as attack and move.